-asCode signed Exclusive Option Agreements with The General Hospital Corporation, d/b/a Massachusetts General Hospital, or MGH, for TTX-siLin28b and 64Cu-TTX-MC138.
-Under these Options, TransCode e right to negotiate a license for these candidates with MGH.
+TransCode signed Exclusive Option Agreements with The General Hospital Corporation, d/b/a Massachusetts General Hospital, or MGH, for TTX-siLin28b and 64Cu-TTX-MC138.
+Under these Options, TransCode is the right to negotiate a license for these candidates with MGH.
 TransCode's decision will depend on the results of preclinical studies it plans to conduct as shown above.
-PDAC: Pancreatic ductal adenocarcinoma is the right to negotiate a license for these candid Seeking Orphan designation status \Received Orphan designation status from FDA
+PDAC: Pancreatic ductal adenocarcinoma Seeking Orphan designation status Received Orphan designation status from FDA